eladw917/whatsapp_snapshot/README.md

    npm run zip
    ```

-4. The `whatsapp-replypal-v1.0.0.zip` file will be created in the project root
+4. A ZIP file with the current version will be created in the project root (e.g., `whatsapp-replypal-v1.0.0.zip`)

 #### Manual Build
 1. Copy all files from `src/` to a new directory